berttejeda/ansible-taskrunner/examples/custom-cli-provider/README.md

 The cli-provider is located in the [plugins](plugins) directory adjacent to this document.

-The Tasksfile here consists of an ansible playbook that has been repurposed as a bastardized bash script.
+The Taskfile here consists of an ansible playbook that has been repurposed as a bastardized bash script.

 Essentially, it's a stripped down ansible playbook that holds bash functions represented in YAML syntax.